vbeffara/Simulations/README.md

 - vb::Map: a class to encode planar maps, implementing various algorithms as I need them (circle packing for instance).

 - vb::Minimizer: to minimize a function of potentially many variables, using one of a few available algorithms (Fletcher-Reeves, BFGS ... see the documentation for the whole list).

-## Compilation

-I am using the very nice [`waf`](http://code.google.com/p/waf/) framework for my simulations, because it has a lot of cool features (such as automatic dependency tracking, and most of all portability).
-It is very easy to install, if you already have Python, because it is a single file; there is a copy in the root directory, which you can copy somewhere in your `$PATH` for convenience (somewhere where you have write privileges while running it), or use directly by running `./waf`.